 A typical continuous registration activity in an urban environment (e.g. UNHCR Office) may include the following steps:

 Additional steps may be added to the standard process flow as required.
 For example, additional referral desks to adjudicate data issues, nationality verification or address other issues, health examination or vaccination stations, distribution of relief supplies or shelter materials, or any other context-specific requirement.
+See Module 3.5 “Key steps in the process flow” for guidance on the above process flow steps.
+Note also, depending on several factors including the scale of the registration activity, it can sometimes be more efficient to split the interview and biometrics steps.

 - the basic form and number of buildings/areas in the physical site (UNHCR office, rub hall, etc.);